Detection and Tracking of Multiple Mice Using Part Proposal Networks: Related Work

 \subsection{Pose Estimation}

-Recent methods for multi-person pose estimation are broadly divided into two categories of top-down or bottom-up.
-Top-down methods \cite{pishchulin2012articulated,gkioxari2014using,he2017mask} aim to first detect people and then estimate body pose independently.
+Recent methods for multi-person pose estimation can be broadly divided into two categories, i.e., top-down and bottom-up.
+Top-down methods \cite{pishchulin2012articulated,gkioxari2014using,he2017mask} aim to first detect people in the image and then estimate body pose independently.
 For example, Pishchulin et al. \cite{pishchulin2012articulated} follow this paradigm by incorporating a trained deformable part model into a pictorial structure framework.
-Gkioxari et al \cite{gkioxari2014using} use a person detector modeled after poselets, which is more robust to occlusions.
+Gkioxari et al \cite{gkioxari2014using} use a person detector modelled after poselets, which is more robust to occlusions.
 The very recent Mask-RCNN method \cite{he2017mask} extends the standard Faster R-CNN by adding a branch for predicting object masks, which shows satisfactory results in person keypoint estimation.
-However, such approaches are applicable only if people appear well separated.
+However, such approaches are applicable only if people appear well separable.
 Moreover, these pose estimation methods always output a fixed number of body joints without accounting for occlusion.
 Bottom-up methods firstly detect body parts instead of full persons, and then associate these parts to individual instances.
-Pishchulin et al. \cite{pishchulin2016deepcut}, and later Insafutdinov et al. \cite{insafutdinov2016deepercut} generate body parts hypotheses using CNN-based part detectors, and then jointly solve problems of people detection and pose estimation by formulating these problems as part grouping and labeling via an integer linear program.
+Pishchulin et al. \cite{pishchulin2016deepcut}, and later Insafutdinov et al. \cite{insafutdinov2016deepercut} generate body parts hypotheses using CNN-based part detectors, and then jointly solve the problems of people detection and pose estimation by formulating these problems as part grouping and labelling via an integer linear program.
 Cao et al. \cite{cao2016realtime} combine the unary joint detector modified from \cite{wei2016convolutional} with a part affinity field and greedily generate person instance proposals.
-In view of the ability of bottom-up approaches, they are more robust to occlusion as they assemble parts to corresponding individuals.
+In view of the ability of bottom-up approaches, they are more robust to occlusion as they assemble parts to the corresponding individuals.
 However, these methods do not incorporate any part tracking and therefore only work on single images.